 - Can get tiring when played Solo entirely

 Borderlands 2 for Mac is without a doubt one of the best releases of the year.
 I will not repeat all the reasons described above, let me just say this game is fun to play, solo or with friends.
 The mechanics are polished and will never get in the way of the fun.
-We loved this game so much it won our 2012 Game of the Year Award and a permanent spot in our Top 5 Best Shooters for Mac ranking!
+We loved this game so much it won our 2012 Game of the Year Award and a permanent spot among the best shooters for Mac ranking!

 Get it from the Mac App Store.